 The IAU program is designed for students with an interest in French language and culture and can accommodate students at all levels of linguistic proficiency.
 The School of Humanities and Social Sciences is especially suitable for students who are pursuing an academic area of interest in the humanities or social sciences but who also wish to improve their French language skills.

 This program is open to sophomores, juniors and seniors in good academic and social standing with a minimum GPA of 2.5.
 While previous French language experience is preferred, all students admitted to the IAU program must successfully complete at least one semester of French language at HWS prior to going abroad.
-Students seeking admission to The French Honors Program must have a minimum GPA of 3.0, have successfully completed a minimum of 4 semesters of college-level French, and be recommended by the Department of French and Francophone Studies.
+Students seeking admission to The French Honors Program must have a minimum GPA of 3.0 in French, have successfully completed a minimum of 4 semesters of college-level French, and be recommended by the Department of French and Francophone Studies.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.

 IAU College’s Office of Student Affairs sponsors an extensive calendar of activities and events designed to introduce students to sites of historic and cultural interest throughout the region.
 In addition, students will have ample opportunity to explore Provence and other regions of France during weekends and breaks.